hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/conversations_and_dialogues/638_ix_sharat_chakravarty.md

 born as a Mlechchha instead of being born in the sacred land of India?

 Swamiji: The feeling and the distinction that I am an Aryan and the other is a Mlechchha come from ignorance.
-But what are Varnâshrama and caste divisions to one who is the commentator of the Vedas, the shining embodiment of knowledge?
+But what are Varnāshrama and caste divisions to one who is the commentator of the Vedas, the shining embodiment of knowledge?
 To him they are wholly meaningless, and he can assume human birth wherever he likes for doing good to mankind.